 Common issues men can experience with poor prostate health include:

 - Difficulty urinating – can be painful/burning

 - Blood in urine or semen

 Prostate Specific Antigen (PSA) is a protein made only by the prostate gland.
 A PSA test is a blood test to help detect prostate cancer or abnormality within the prostate.
 According to the NHS, a raised PSA could indicate prostate cancer, an enlarged prostate, inflammation, or a urinary tract infection.

 We Test PSA

-Here at Randox Health, we are introducing our new standalone PSA test.
-The test will normally cost £45, however during the month of November we are offering a 50% discount with the code NOVEMBER22.
-This test examines the concentration of Total Prostate Specific Antigen (TPSA) in your blood via a blood draw.
+Here at Randox Health, we are introducing our new standalone PSA test this November to put a spotlight on men’s health.
+During the month of November we are offering a 50% discount with the code NOVEMBER22.
+A PSA test examines the concentration of Total Prostate Specific Antigen (TPSA) in your blood.

 Book your PSA test HERE.

-A Randox Health Everyman full body health check includes a PSA test, alongside 150 data points linked to your overall health including heart, muscle, nutritional health and more.
-Test results will identify if your PSA is at an optimal or excessive level, and includes a follow up consultation to review your results and next steps to improve your health.
-The comprehensive health test also provides repeat testing to track changes to help you to protect your future health.
+A Randox Health Everyman health check includes a PSA test, alongside 150 data points linked to your overall health.
+Test results will identify if your PSA is at an optimal or excessive level, as well as a range of key areas including heart, muscle, and nutritional health.
+Repeat testing is included in the package to track changes to help you protect your future health.